Skip to content

 Established 2022

 The Kendall’s Kindness Scholarship Fund was created by the Maffia Family in loving memory of their daughter, sister, niece, and granddaughter Kendall Marie Maffia (6/12/2000-10/11/2021).
-This scholarship has been established to provide funding for two graduating seniors from either St. Charles North High School or St. Charles East High School.
+This scholarship has been established to provide two $1,000 scholarships to graduating seniors from either St. Charles North High School or St. Charles East High School.
 The Kendall’s Kindness Scholarship is intended for students who are planning to continue their education at a 4-year college and will major in an Arts-related degree.

 Kendall was born on June 12, 2000.
 She attended Corron Elementary, Haines Middle School, and St. Charles North High School.
 Kendall had the most stunning beautiful blue eyes and a warm gentle smile.
 When Kendall was young, people would stop and say how beautiful her eyes were and how they sparkled.
 She had a gentle spirit and was a silly fun-loving kid.
 She was also very strong-willed from early on and knew exactly what she wanted.
 Kendall loved seeking out new adventures, being active and enjoyed hanging out with her family and friends.
 She loved to water ski, wake surf, snow ski, and enjoyed the camaraderie she had with her teammates on and off the soccer fields, cross country meets and neighborhood swim meets.
 She was a great student and always had a soft spot for animals.
 She was kind, thoughtful, and a wonderful person.